 Jan Gordon and Tin Mining in Malaysia

 The story begins with him (under assumed name "William") peeling off old labels from a sea cabin trunk in order to use it as a seat for a party.
-The very last label to be removed dates from his early voyage to Malaysia to begin his career as a mining engineer.
+The very last label to be removed dates from his early voyage to Malaysia (then British Malaya) to begin his career as a mining engineer.
 He then begins to reflect on that journey: "He had not given it a thought for how many years?
 Sixteen or so."

 Tin mining in Malaysia, pursuing the oxide ore cassiterite, began in the the 1820s through the efforts of Chinese immigrants under the leadership of Chung Ah Qwee.
 I do not have any specimens of cassiterite from Malaysia, but this Myanmar example gives a good idea of what it looks like in its crystalline form.
 In Malaysia, tin mining expanded during the 1870s with the establishment of numerous opencast pit workings in valleys along the west coast of the peninsula.
 British colonial control over the main tin mining states was established in 1874.